 Perhaps there’s a kind of intentional thematic structure beneath this pattern.
 Making all of the main characters driven by their past – Daylen to pay for it, Ahrek to forgive it, and Lyrah to rise above it – is a sound structural choice.
 But as it is Daylen’s past that Ahrek and Lyrah are struggling with, the narrative begins to feel a bit incestuous.
 It wouldn’t be quite so bad though, if only Daylen wasn’t such a light-forsaken:

-What is a Marty Stu you may ask?
+What is a Marty Stu?
 It’s essentially an Over Powered character inserted into an existing world as a form of power fantasy, often by a fan-fiction author.
-That last part doesn’t fit, as Daylen is canon, but he needs to be nerfed five ways from Friday.
-Let’s take a look at Daylen’s many superior attributes:
+That last part doesn’t fit, but although Daylen is canon, he seems overpowered.
+Daylen’s superior attributes include:

 - He’s an educated engineer who invented or improved, as far as I can tell, nearly all the in-world technology.
 He also personally invented or improved many weapons, including coming up with the “shooter” which is the in-world equivalent of the gun.
 This is the most realistic of his abilities, as many other people in the world know about this and take advantage of these discoveries, but still feels overpowered because there’s no reason given as to why no one else came up with these ideas before Daylen came along.

 - He is an expert shipwright, and knows from a glance the capabilities of every vessel he sees, even if they are heavily modified in ways that would be impossible to perceive.
 Also, we’re told he “invented” the “Annihilator” which is just a super huge skyship.
-Really?
-“Let’s make a really big one!” is invention now?
+Is making something bigger considered an invention now?
 We’re told “It took a genius to design them in a way that they could still be maneuverable” but I don’t see anything genius about adding more maneuvering pods.

 - He is an expert sky-ship pilot, able to perform feats which other pilots consider impossible.